A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 Chicken Nanban (Fried Chicken with Tartar Sauce)

-This Chicken Nanban (Fried Chicken with Tartar Sauce) recipe is one of Japan’s most beloved fried chicken dishes.
-We coat crispy cutlets in a sweet-tangy vinegar sauce and serve it with creamy tartar sauce.
-In this recipe, I’ll teach you how to keep the chicken juicy and bring the dish to the table in under an hour.
+Chicken Nanban is one of Japan’s most beloved fried chicken dishes, yet you may have never heard of it!
+In this recipe, we toss crispy chicken cutlets in sweet-tangy vinegar sauce and serve it with creamy tartar sauce.
+I’ll show you how to keep the chicken juicy and make this Portuguese-inspired dish in under an hour.

 Prep: 30 minutes